MileHacker Logo

 Bus Services

 • Global (Guaguas Global): The main intercity bus company.
-Extensive connections from Las Palmas to towns, villages, and resorts (Maspalomas, The Island of enchantment, Agaete, Teror).
+Extensive connections from Las Palmas city to towns, villages, and resorts (Maspalomas, The Island of enchantment, Agaete, Teror).

 • Ticketing: Buy from driver (cash); for discounts, use "Bono Viaje" card for Global buses.